 The specimen should be clearly marked "INDUCED" on the request slip since nebulized sputa is watery in consistency and could be mistaken for saliva.

 This procedure can be employed where sputum production is unsuccessful.
 This technique requires professional attention and should only be attempted in the hospital.
 Gastric lavage is performed early in the morning before eating and at least 8 hours after the patient has eaten or taken oral drugs.
-5-10mL specimen is required and must be neutralized with 100 mg of sodium carbonate.
+A specimen volume of 5-10mL is required and must be neutralized with 100 mg of sodium carbonate.